therapy for anxiety

 Anxiety shows up in lots of ways.

-You may have experienced anxiety your entire life or it may be something new related to a work or relationship issue.
+Anxiety may be something you’ve experienced your entire life or it may be something new related to a work or relationship issue.
 While you might have some ways to cope with it, it can feel overpowering and out of your control.

 Your experience of anxiety is unique.

-There are many common themes for people who experience anxiety but they can be differentiated by how symptoms show up and how individuals struggle with them.
-Some people experience a lot of worry and feelings of apprehension, restlessness, and fear (often diagnosed as Generalized Anxiety Disorder (GAD)).
+There are many common themes for men who experience anxiety but they can be differentiated by how symptoms show up and how you struggle with them.
+Some men experience a lot of worry and feelings of apprehension, restlessness, and fear (often diagnosed as Generalized Anxiety Disorder (GAD)).

 Others get fearful about specific situations and experiences such as social anxiety/social phobia, agoraphobia and other phobias.
 They may have strong feelings of dread or find themselves avoiding situations where they might encounter anxiety such as open spaces, airplanes or large crowds of people.